taogeYT/fast-grpc/README.md

 # fast-grpc
-fast to code grpc in Python 3.7+
+Fast to Code gRPC in Python 3.7+

 # Installation
 Require Python 3.7+